 Regarding the area, Posavska is the second smallest region in Slovenia.
 Nevertheless, with 968 square kilometres it is twice as large as the smallest region, Zasavska.
-The Posavska statistical region had 4% of Slovenia’s population in 2019.
+The Posavska statistical region had about 4% of Slovenia’s population in 2021.
 The region recorded a natural decrease, while net migration was positive.
-Total increase was 264 persons.
-The share of mothers under the age of 20 was the second highest in this region (2.2%).
-It was the highest in Jugovzhodna Slovenija (3.2%).
-In 2019, the share of women who gave birth to a third or a child of a higher order was also the highest in both mentioned regions.
-This share in Posavska was 18.8%, 0.4 of a percentage point higher than in Jugovzhodna Slovenija.
-The share of the population (25–64 years) with tertiary education (19%) was below the average for Slovenia (24%), while the share of the population with basic education or less (26%) was above the average for Slovenia (23%).
-Residents of this region assessed their life satisfaction with on average worse score, namely 7.3 out of 10.
-The lowest score was given by the residents of Pomurska and Koroška (7.1 out of 10).
+Total increase was -99 persons.
+The share of mothers under the age of 20 was the second highest in this region (2.0%).
+It was the highest in Jugovzhodna Slovenija (2.9%).
+In 2021, the average age of mothers at first birth was at 28.8 years also the highest in both mentioned regions.
+The share of the population over 14 years old with tertiary education (20.3%) was below the national average (25.0%), while the share of the population with basic education or less (24.9%) was above the national average (22.2%).
+Residents of this region assessed their life satisfaction with 7.7 out of 10, the same as the average in the country and the same as in Koroška and Obalno-kraška.

-In 2019, the employment rate in the Posavska statistical region was slightly above the national average; it was 66.8%.
-The difference between the employment rate for men (72.3%) and the employment rate for women (60.5%) was the highest in this region.
-Almost a third of the persons in employment in the region worked outside the region of residence.
-Average monthly net earnings were EUR 56 below the national average; they amounted to EUR 1,077.
-GDP per capita was EUR 19,456.
-The share of people living in overcrowded dwellings was the third highest (14.3%).
-In 2019, 484 kg of municipal waste was generated per capita.
-This was 104 kilograms per capita less than in the Obalno-kraška statistical region, where the largest amount of municipal waste per capita was generated.
-Households in the region were supplied on average 33 m3 of water per capita from the public water supply.
-This was more than 8 m3 less than in the Gorenjska statistical region, where the largest amount (41 m3) of water was supplied to households from the public water supply.
+In 2021, the employment rate in the Posavska statistical region (67.5%) was slightly above the national average.
+The difference between the employment rate for men (72.5%) and the employment rate for women (62.0%) was the highest.
+More than a third of the persons in employment in the region worked outside the region of residence (35.4%).
+Average monthly net earnings were EUR 51 below the national average; they amounted to EUR 1,220.
+GDP per capita was EUR 21,001.
+The share of people living in overcrowded dwellings was the third highest (15.4%).
+At 0.3%, the severe material deprivation rate was the lowest at the regional level.
+In 2021, 498 kg of municipal waste was generated per capita.
+This was 78 kilograms per capita less than in the Osrednjeslovenska statistical region, where the largest amount of municipal waste per capita was generated.
+Households in the region were supplied on average 35.3 m3 of water per capita from the public water supply.
+This was the third lowest quantity at the regional level.